 Cyberattacks have increased steadily ever since the initial outbreak of COVID, and we still may not have peaked.
 However much we want to forget about the present year, we must take the time to analyze it from a cybersecurity point of view in order to protect ourselves in 2021.
 Despite the continued growth, an industry study showed a 30% increase in cyberattacks between the months of July and August of this year when a record 1,746,611 cyberattacks were recorded in a 24 hour period on August 18.
-Below is a short summary of the top 5 security threats of 2020.
+Below is a short summary of the top 5 security threats to watch out for.

 Prior to the pandemic outbreak, some 5.2 percent of U.S. employees worked remotely on a full-time basis according to the U.S. Census.
 This was lower than many companies in Europe, especially the Netherlands, who for years has led the global shift towards remote work at 14.1 percent.
 Then came COVID.
 The CEO of Barclays summarized the “new normal” in one sentence, “Putting 7,000 people in a building may be thing of the past.”

 While companies have been able to make the transition to remote work strategies with relative ease, the conversion of relocating the work process itself was the easy part.
 Securing these remote work processes is the challenging phase.
 Conventional security methods have centered around a perimeter architecture that no longer exists.
 Remote employees working in isolation from internal IT and their peers are far more vulnerable to cyberattacks.
 The cyberwar will now be fought on a thousand fronts, rather than along a single perimeter.